Skip to main content

 Veteran champions

-In the 1987 World Veterans Championships, four male New Zealand 1,500-metres runners – John Dixon, Dave Sirl, Ian Babe and Derek Turnbull – won gold medals in four age-groups.
+In the 1987 World Veterans Championships, four male New Zealand 1,500-metre runners – John Dixon, Dave Sirl, Ian Babe and Derek Turnbull – won gold medals in their age-groups.
 Between 1989 and the early 1990s, New Zealand male marathoners John Campbell, Roger Robinson and Derek Turnbull were ranked number one in the world in the 40-plus, 50-plus, and 60-plus age-groups respectively.
-In 2010–11 Bernie Portenski set world 60-plus bests in five distances (3,000 metres to marathon), continuing the pattern she set at 45-plus, 50-plus and 55-plus.
+In 2010–11 Bernie Portenski set world 60-plus bests in five distances (3,000 metres to marathon), continuing the pattern she had established at 45-plus, 50-plus and 55-plus.

 Policy, funding and the future

-In the 2000s Sport New Zealand (which changed its name from SPARC in 2012) encouraged sport participation among older people.
+In the early 21st century Sport New Zealand (which changed its name from SPARC in 2012) encouraged participation in sport by older people.
 The Ministry of Health had responsibility for health-related schemes, such as Push Play and Green Prescription, which enabled doctors and nurses to prescribe physical exercise.
 However, masters sport was still mainly self-created, self-administered and self-funded.
-In the Round Lake Taupō cycle race in 2010, there were 264 riders aged over 65.
-Many New Zealand masters went on their own initiative to events such as the New York City Marathon.
+There were 264 riders aged over 65 in the Round Lake Taupō cycle race in 2010.
+Many New Zealand masters went on their own initiative to compete in events such as the New York City Marathon.

 In the 2000s most sports had masters associations and age-group championships.
-Teams and individuals travelled to overseas events, such as the Pacific Rim and International Masters Hockey tournaments, the FINA World Masters Swimming Championships and International Triathlon Union world championships.
-These generally appealed to more serious competitors, while the Masters Games and Golden Oldies’ festivals were more social.
+Teams and individuals travelled to overseas events, such as the Pacific Rim and International Masters Hockey tournaments, the FINA World Masters Swimming Championships and World Triathlon world championships.
+These generally appealed to more serious competitors, while Masters Games and Golden Oldies’ festivals were more social.